In this article

 It is provided in residential premises that are not the home of the child or their family, where care is provided by specialist workers 24 hours a day, including school holidays and other periods.

-Residential care providers in South Australia has specific obligations and objectives:
+Residential care providers in South Australia have specific obligations and objectives:

 - Care that addresses the specific support needs of children and young people on the spectrum